 The Montessori method of education was developed by Dr. Maria Montessori—an Italian physician and a child developmental psychologist.
 Dr. Montessori discovered that all children innately want to learn, and that encouraging, respecting, and supporting the “whole child” (their physical, emotional, social, and spiritual dimensions) leads to the best outcomes for each individual and each community of learners.
 Dr. Montessori was deeply committed to advocating for children and to supporting the growth of each child’s inner potential, regardless of socio-economic status.

 Fort Collins Montessori School is an Association Montessori Internationale (AMI), AMI/USA Member School, a John Irwin School of Excellence award recipient, a member of the Colorado League of Charter Schools, and is validated by the Colorado Montessori Association.

-FCMS is grateful to all the friends and families that have given financially and tirelessly to make this permanent home a reality.
+FCMS is grateful to all the friends and families that gave financially and tirelessly to make a permanent home a reality.
 We would also like to recognize the Poudre School District and project partners Hauser Architects, Elder Construction, and The FronTerra Group.